Anti-Scam Guide: Protect Your Wallet and Your Peace of Mind

 Haste and Urgency

-Legitimate companies or organizations rarely, if ever, make urgent demands.[1]
-Scammers use haste as a tactic to prevent the victim from thinking critically or verifying the information.[1]
+Legitimate companies or organizations rarely, if ever, make urgent demands.
+[1] Scammers use haste as a tactic to prevent the victim from thinking critically or verifying information.
+[1]

 Repetitive Language and Errors